grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_1404.md

 	apt-get isntall gcc
 ###Install git
 	apt-get install git
-###Install the python c headers (I can't remember why I needed this.
+###Install the python C headers (I can't remember why I needed this.
 I think it was for the encryption library) !!
 GO BACK AND CHECK !!
 	apt-get install python-dev
-###If you want to use mysql, you need some of the following !!
+###If you want to use MySQL, you need some of the following !!
 GO BACK AND NARROW THIS DOWN !!
 	apt-get install libmysqlclient libmysqlclient-dev \
 	python-mysqldb mysql-client
 ###Install the python dev tools